 Haha yes, I do actually because I never really act my own age in life anyway.
 I always get cast as younger than I really am, I have a baby face.
 It’s also quite nice to kind of relive your childhood in a way.

 What’s the process you have to go through to have wolf teeth fitted?

-Leona said you were the practical joker on set, what kind of things did you get up to?
+Your Wolfblood co-star Leona Vaughan said you were the practical joker on set, what kind of things did you get up to?

 Haha did she now.
-Yeah to be fair I was always up to mischief.
-One day when we were working in the woods, we had to do a scene where a rat runs out in front of Rukku ‘Selina’.
-So art department made a fake rat attached to a string.
-Well I just had to get my hands on it, and that day me and a gentleman called Chris Bailey on the props team spent the whole day (apart from the times when I was filming) setting it up scaring people it was hilarious!
+Yeah, to be fair I was always up to mischief.
+One day when we were working in the woods, we had to do a scene where a rat runs out in front of Rukku (Nahar), who plays Selina.
+So the art department made a fake rat attached to a string.
+Well, I just had to get my hands on it, and that day me and a gentleman called Chris Bailey on the props team spent the whole day (apart from the times when I was filming) setting it up scaring people, it was hilarious!
 That’s just one example of some of the things we used to get up to.

 What was it like competing against Leona on Top Class, did you find yourself becoming competitive?

 YES!
 I’m really competitive as it is, and I really, really wanted to beat Leona and her team.
 I think they cheated anyway.
 They didn’t even hear the full question and they were buzzing in even if they didn’t know the answer and just guessed, not giving my team a chance!
 Personally, I think we deserve a re-match!

 When you are at CBBC HQ talking between shows, do you get nervous knowing it’s live TV?